-3. To start lowering the tower, press and hold the "power" button and while holding the "power" button, press and hold the "DOWN" button and the tower will begin to lower.
+3. To start lowering the tower, press and hold the "power" button.
+While holding the "power" button, press and hold the "down" button and the tower will begin to lower.
 (The "power" buttons are located near the back of the driver armrest.)
 Stop the tower at any time by releasing either of the buttons.
-It will support itself in this position until the tower is commanded to begin moving again.
+The tower will support itself in this position until you command it to begin moving again.

-- 4. Once the tower reaches the fully "DOWN" position, the actuators will automatically stop. - The tower must be in the "FULL UP" or "FULL DOWN" position before pulling a rider or before driving the boat more than 5 miles an hour. - It is recommended to have the tower in the "FULL DOWN" position when trailering.
+- 4. Once the tower reaches the fully "DOWN" position, the actuators will automatically stop. - The tower must be in the "FULL UP" or "FULL DOWN" position before pulling a rider or before driving the boat more than 5 mph. - Keep the tower in the "FULL DOWN" position when trailering.